COFREND/ONDE-format/File format.md

 The zone physical dimension is given by the ZONE_DIMENSION field, (DX,DY,DZ) being the physical dimensions of the zone, a zero or a NaN for one of the dimension implies a 2D zone.

-ZONE_SIZE gives the number of pixels of the zone.
+ZONE_SIZE is a triplet which gives the number of pixels of the zone for each dimension (NX,NY,NZ).

 The zone position is given by ZONE_FRAME and is expressed relatively to the trajectory frame pointed to by REFERENCE_TRAJECTORY.